meshahid973/localitfy/README.md

 # localtify

-> a Spotify-inspired desktop music player for local music. (psssstt no ads too)
+> your local music, but prettier.

 ![localtify showcase](./screenshots/showcasee.gif)

+localtify is a Spotify inspired desktop music player made for people who still keep songs on their PC.

-localtify gives your own music library a cleaner, darker, more modern feel with smooth animations, ambient visuals, stats, and Discord Rich Presence.
+It gives your local music library a clean dark interface, smooth animations, ambient visuals, themes, listening stats, and Discord Rich Presence without any subscriptions, or random nonsense getting in the way. > (pssssst no ads too)

 ---

 ## features

-- import and play local songs
+- play your own local songs
+- import music into your library
+- import songs from YouTube using the built-in YouTube to MP3 method
-- OLED style interface
+- dark OLED-style interface
-- smooth song change animations
+- smooth animations when switching songs
-- youtube to mp3 importing method
-- ambient cover glow
+- ambient glow based on the cover art
 - album art system
-- search
+- search and library filtering
-- 0 ads too🤩
 - liked songs
 - listening stats
 - Discord Rich Presence
-- themes
+- custom themes
 - auto updates
+- no ads, obviously

 ---